bright/new-www/content/our-areas/app-modernization-services.md

 ### re-architecting

 We transform your legacy system into modern, scalable, and efficient architecture to meet any business challenge with agility and robust performance.

+### integrations

+We connect your solution with external providers, third parties, and business partners. **We specialize in retail integrations including POS integrations with payment platforms** (Stripe, Square, Paypal, Adyen), **food delivery platforms**, or **devices** (printers, terminals, or cash registers).

+### security improvements

+Enhance the security of your systems with our in-depth experience.
+We ensure your infrastructure complies with GDPR, HIPAA and other legal requirements.